Marshawn Lynch tells ESPN his agent ‘has been in talks’ with Seahawks about returning in 2020

 He would logically have to take a minimum deal — or close to it — to return this year.
 The league minimum for a player with 10 or more years experience is $1.045 million.

-But Hendrickson, Lynch’s agent, told The Seattle Times last December that Lynch wasn’t returning for the money but because he simply missed football, and that being back with the Seahawks had only reinforced how much he was glad to be back in the game.
+But Hendrickson, Lynch’s agent, told The Seattle Times in December that Lynch wasn’t returning for the money but because he simply missed football, and that being back with the Seahawks had only reinforced how much he was glad to be back in the game.

-“He’s having the time of his life,” Hendrickson said last December, saying that Lynch had told him”he feels like he’s 16 years old.”
+“He’s having the time of his life,” Hendrickson said in December, adding that Lynch had told him “he feels like he’s 16 years old.”

-That Lynch would return to Seattle caught some off-guard as his initial Seahawks tenure had ended with some rocky moments, notably the controversy over the final offensive play of the Super Bowl loss to the Patriots.
+That Lynch would return to Seattle caught some off guard, as his initial Seahawks tenure had ended with some rocky moments, notably the controversy over the final offensive play of the Super Bowl loss to the Patriots.

 But Carroll couldn’t have sounded more enthusiastic about how Lynch approached his return to the game, both on the field and in how he interacted with younger teammates.

 “There’s an energy about him and a juice about him being back here,” Carroll said at the end of Lynch’s first week back.
 “He’s been such an extraordinary player and character over the years. … I’m thrilled by the way he brought it and learned and studied and worked at it to fit in.
 It’s only been an addition coming in.
 I’m fired up for it.
 Every once in a while, I got to tell you, I’m chuckling about it.
 There he is.
 He’s back with us.
-It’s exciting and I like it, too, just like the fans like it.”
+It’s exciting, and I like it too, just like the fans like it.”

 And maybe there really will be one more Beast Mode sighting in Seattle just yet.